wp-plugins/leadin/readme.txt

 = 1.2.0 (2014.06.25) =
 - Bug fixes
 - Contacts with default "contact status" were not showing up in the contact list
-- WordPress admin backends secured with SSL can now be used with LeadIn
+- WordPress admin backends secured with SSL can now be used with Leadin
 - Namespaced the referrer parsing library for the Sources widget

 = Enhancements =
-- LeadIn VIP program
+- Leadin VIP program

 = 1.1.1 (2014.06.20) =
 - Bug fixes